Preserving Spectral Structure and Statistics in Diffusion Models: Methodology

-Here, $\mu$ and $\Sigma$ represent the class-related mean and variance of the Fourier coefficients initially computed before the forward process.
-This enables a simplified model as the reverse Gaussian process can be expressed in closed form in terms of $\mu$, $\Sigma$ and the noise scheduler.
-Furthermore, since the mean $\hat{\boldsymbol{\mu}}_t$ is fully deterministic and uniquely determined by the model prediction of the current state, we can then simplify the one-step backward sampling as given by:
+This simplifies the model as the reverse Gaussian process can be expressed in closed form in terms of $\hat{\boldsymbol{\mu}}$, $\hat{\mathbf{\Sigma}}$ and the noise scheduler.
+Furthermore, since the mean $\hat{\boldsymbol{\mu}}_t$ is deterministic and only depends on the current state and initial state, we can then define the single-step backward sampling as given by:

-This backward formula allows for a denoising process that is consistent with the forward process.
-The mean $\hat{\boldsymbol{\mu}}_t$ ensures that each sample converges back to the original distribution with a specific mean, while the Gaussian noise introduces stochasticity that maintains sample diversity and matches the variance of the original Fourier coefficients.
+where $\hat{\mathbf{z}}_t$ is a sampled random noise.
+This backward formula enables a consistent noising-denoising process.
+Derivation of Proposition~\ref{prop:backward_process} can be found in Appendix~\ref{sec:proof_posterior_distribution}.

-The joint use of pixel space and spectral space, together with the Gaussian property maintained throughout the diffusion process, greatly simplifies the backward process while preserving invariant spectral features.
-These properties allow InSPECT to achieve higher computational efficiency, faster convergence, and improved generation quality while enhancing sample diversity, as demonstrated in Section 4.
+We design a denoising function by employing a neural network $m_\theta$ operating in pixel space.
+Given a noisy image $\mathbf{x}_0$, the network predicts the original image as